MicroEJ/docs/SDKUserGuide/heapAnalyzer.rst

 You now have the ``.hex`` file and need to extract the Heap dump.

-In a Multi-Sandbox context, additionally dump the following sections:
+Otherwise, additionally dump the following sections:

 - Installed features table: